GarlicGas/MockPracUOW/MockPracUOW/Client/Instructions/README.txt

 dont tell anyone about the trees or the vietcong will spike your ass.

+REMEMBER TO ADD WEEK 6 PAGE 12 IN AREAS

 Very important instruction manual, read this and you will be fine, trust me.
 Step 1: Create entities in .shared in Domain folder Step 2: Copy and paste controllers from your lab exercises then CTRL+H some stuff -- there are comments in the taskcontroller to help you